Vamsi0069/Interview-Question/AWS/AWS interview questions.md

 JSON document attached to a bucket to define access rules for users, roles, or the public.

-#### What is 403 error in S3 object permission?

-It means access denied.
-Possible causes:
-Missing s3:GetObject permission
-Object is private
-Bucket policy restricts access

 #### What is AWS Serverless and what are its key benefits?

 AWS Serverless refers to a cloud-native development model that allows you to build and run applications without managing servers.
 Key services include: